dotlang/language/doc/RFE.md

 I think you should not be able to dispose anything.
-Just some specific functions that can be used to close a file, ... and they are typed, so you cannot call them with any other type
+Just some specific functions that can be used to close a file, ... and they are typed, so you cannot call them with any other type `x = _` re-using underscore is not good here.
+`x = nothing`
+this does not make sense because maybe x is an int, we cannot assign nothing to it. but we can say this is a special case and syntax sugar.

 ? - If underscore has no meaning, why not ban it? so underscore will be for destruction and lambda creation only.